zivlab/multiple_maps/README.md

 # Multiple maps for the same spatial context can stably coexist in the mouse hippocampus
-This repository includes the analysis and several data sets which allow visualizing the results presented in Sheintuch and Geva et al., 2020.
+This repository includes analyses and several data sets presented in Sheintuch, Geva et al., 2020.

 ## Usage and documentation
 Scripts are provided in the *Scripts* directory.